a-outs/GunrockBot/readme.md

 `mod [mod name]`
 enables or disables the specified module

+`modwhitelist [mod name] [channel id]`
+If a channel id is provided, commands from the module specified will be restricted to the specified channel.
+If a channel id is not specified, commands will not be restricted.

 `listmods`
 lists all mods and whether or not they are enabled or disabled